wavefrontHQ/docs/pages/doc/tags_overview.md

 ## Tag Paths

 All tag types support the ability to organize tags in a hierarchy.
 The hierarchy is defined by separating tag components with a dot ".".
 For example: **MyService.MyApp**.
-Dashboards provided by Wavefront start with the tag path component **~welcome.**, **~integration.**, and **~system.** To improve readability, tags retain case for display but are treated case-insensitive for searching, sorting, etc.
+Dashboards provided by Wavefront start with a tilde at the beginning of the tag, for example, **~welcome.**, **~integration.**, and **~system.**.
+To improve readability, tags retain case for display but they are treated as case-insensitive for searching, sorting, etc.

 ### Selecting and Searching Tag Paths